Nail glue is just one of those necessary evils that everyone in the press-on nail universe has to deal with.

 Some glues are more skin-friendly (hypoallergenic) while others are vegan.
 Based on your personal preferences and priorities, there will be a glue that fits your needs.

-We’ve concluded that it’s usually best to just use a small amount of (good) nail glue and take the removal process seriously to keep our skin and nails healthy.
+We’ve concluded that it’s usually best to just use a small amount of (good) nail glue and take the removal process seriously to keep our skin and natural nails healthy.

 Apply it Correctly for Easy Removal